samriddhi/flyworks.api/README.md

 Recent Changes:
 * Changed routing implementation from ngRoute to ui router.
-* Vimeo Integration using oembed Api and iframe.
+* Vimeo Integration using oembed Api and iframe at frontend.
+* Created app in vimeo and integrated backend apis.

 Things to do:
 * Add production datasources